alimardani76/Anomaly_Detection_CHEM_AD/README.md

-# Anomaly Detection in Metal-Organic Frameworks (MOFs)
+# CHEM-AD Anomaly Detection in Metal-Organic Frameworks (MOFs)

 > This repository contains a comprehensive methodology for anomaly detection in MOF structures using autoencoders.
 The project includes a full hyperparameter search, feature justification, model validation, and visualization of results.